isomerpages/mlaw-corp/news/legal-industry-newsletters/_posts/2017-11-21-note-by-sms-indranee-india-arbitration-awakening.md

 ---
-layout: post
-title: Note by Senior Minister of State for Law and Finance, Indranee Rajah S.C., on India's Arbitration Awakening
+title: 'Note by Senior Minister of State for Law and Finance, Indranee Rajah S.C., on India''s Arbitration Awakening'
 permalink: /news/legal-industry-newsletter/note-by-sms-indranee-india-arbitration-awakening/
-breadcrumb: Note by Senior Minister of State for Law and Finance, Indranee Rajah S.C., on India's Arbitration Awakening
+breadcrumb: 'Note by Senior Minister of State for Law and Finance, Indranee Rajah S.C., on India''s Arbitration Awakening'
-collection_name: news

 ---

 <style>
   .image {width: 200px;}